dZev1/dZev1/README.md

 ## Projects

-- [Character Gallery](https://www.github.com/dZev1/fantasy-character-gallery): An App where you can create your own RPG Fantasy characters and items, and have inventory systems for them.
+- [Character Gallery](https://www.github.com/dZev1/fantasy-character-gallery): An api where you can create your own RPG Fantasy characters and items, and have inventory systems for them.
   - **Technologies:**  `go`, `postgresql`, `docker`